LandSciTech/ccviR/README.md

 ## Additional Help

-See `vignette("app_vignette", package = "ccviR")` for a more detailed description of how to use the app and `vignette("package_vignette", package = "ccviR")` for a tutorial on how to use the package to calculate the index directly in R.
+See `vignette("app_vignette", package = "ccviR")` for a more detailed description of how to use the app, `vignette("data_prep_vignette", package = "ccviR")` for how to use and app to prepare custom climate data sets, and `vignette("package_vignette", package = "ccviR")` for a tutorial on how to use the package to calculate the index directly in R.